tleecsm/VoVTCG/www/data/cards.md

  - Cost: 2

-If target card completes a successful attack this turn, recruit them to the same field at the end of this turn.
+If target card deals damage with an attack this turn, recruit them to the same recruitment rail at the end of the deployment phase.
 <br>

 ##### ALP.NAT.025